-As a food and wine lover, there’s no better treat than to visit the wineries that your favorite wines come from, and since France is the world’s epicenter of world-class wine, it’s highly likely that a few of your favorites are in France.
+As a food and wine lover, there’s no better treat than to visit the wineries that your favorite wines come from, and since France is the world’s epicenter of Old World wine, it’s highly likely that a few of your favorites are in France.

 Whether you want to plan your own France wine tour or go along with a knowledgeable guide, a wine tour in France is the perfect vacation for wine lovers.
 Below you will find the top winemaking regions of France.

 We’ve done our best to provide you with information about how to get there, when to go and what wineries to try in each.
 You’ll also find a few recommended guided France wine tours to join if you’d rather leave the planning to someone else.

 » See our France Wine Regions web story.

 Since there are so many different wine regions in France, it helps to look at a French Wine Region Map to get the lay of the land and understand how everything is situated.

 On this map, you can see each of the regions in different colors.

 The best time to visit France’s wine regions is from August to November.
 Harvesting takes place in late August through early November and that can be a very busy time for the wineries, but it’s also the best time to see the grapes at their peak and see some of the harvest activities.